- Prices between £2299 - £2399

 Bienvenidos!
 Welcome to Peru.
 Arrive by 3pm* where your adventure begins with a private transfer from the airport to your hotel.
 Then it’s time to ditch the bags and get ready to explore Lima’s lively blend of cultures.
 Meet your fellow Flashpackers and guide, before an evening of bar-hopping in the vibrant Bohemian neighbourhood of Barranco, one of the capital’s hippest domains.
-Dive head-first into the local party culture by learning how to make your own Pisco Sours, frothy egg white topping and all.
+Dive head-first into the local party culture by raising a glass of Pisco Sour to the adventure ahead, frothy egg white topping and all.
 After all, it’s only polite to salute the national drink of Peru… Strap yourselves in and prepare for an unforgettable Latin American adventure.

 *Don’t worry if your flight arrives late, we’ll pick you up from the airport whatever the time is!Read more